Back to Wood Floor Fitting

 6. Brick pattern

-As the name suggests, it’s supposed to look like traditional brickwork.
-While simple on its own right it, it can be applied to the whole floor or just to an area which is then surrounded by borders.
-Can easily complement other more complicated pattern designs.
+As the name suggests, it's supposed to look like traditional brickwork.
+While simple in its own right, it can be laid to the whole floor or just to an area which is then surrounded by borders.
+The brick pattern is often used in combination with other more detailed and complex parquet floor patterns for creating a very unique floor like a piece of art.